 We were lucky the first two days.
 Today, as dinner plates flew off tables, walking sideways was a sought after skill and opening doors became a Herculean event.
 I am reminded that this is November in the North-Atlantic.

 The deck has been closed for two days.
 Peter Gaube, one of the scientists onboard, captured this great video illustrating why.

 Link to Video:

 Day 4 also saw another successful launch of the weather balloon.
 Ever wonder how long the balloon lasts before it succumbs to a reduction in surrounding pressure?
 Well, I am told anywhere from one to two hours.
 That’s enough time for the researchers to gather important information like wind speed, temperature and humidity.
 All of these conditions will factor into the work they are doing onboard (more on that later).

-No matter how big the waves, it seems there is an awesome nightcap to everyday at sea.
-Sometimes it is the sunset, tonight it was walking to the front deck, in pitch black, surrounded by stars.
+No matter how big the waves, it seems there is an awesome nightcap to the days at sea.
+Sometimes it is the sunset, tonight it was walking to the front deck, in the pitch black, surrounded by stars.
 The C-130, that will meet up with the ship at the first stop, flew overhead.
 On the underbelly, a green laser that looked like a giant glow stick in the sky.
-This is a moment that was not on my bucket list...but it should have been.
+This is a moment that was not on my bucket list but it should have been.
 Falling asleep tonight with gratitude for being a part of, in some small way, this awesome adventure

 This link gives you an idea of how high the waves were Wednesday: